Divya-Pardeshi/Restaurant-Order-Analysis/README.md

     - Consider removing dishes with lower popularity, such as Edamame, to streamline the menu.
     - Focus on optimizing the menu by retaining high-performing dishes and removing those with lower demand.

-### Conclusion
-Based on the analysis conducted, several insights were gained regarding customer preferences, popular menu items, and trends in dining behavior.
-These insights can be valuable for making data-driven decisions to optimize menu offerings, improve customer satisfaction, and enhance overall restaurant performance.

 ## Technologies Used
 - SQL
 - MySQL Workbench